opentrng/ptrng/emulator/README.md

 # Introduction

-This directory contain all python files related to ring-oscillator and entropy source emulation.
+This directory contain all python files related to [ring-oscillator](#emulate-noisy-ring-oscillators) and [raw random number](#emulate-raw-random-numbers) emulation.
 Emulators can be called directly with proposed scripts (see sections below).

 > [!TIP]
 > To obtain additional information about all script parameters, use the `-h` option.